 Sugar pills?
 Drops that taste just like water?
 That’s what comes to mind for most when they think of homeopathic remedies.
-The fact that homeopathy does so much with so little has always been a claim to fame.

-How to Give an Olfaction Dose
+How to Prepare and Take an Olfaction Dose

 Homeopathy depends on the transfer of energetic information into the body to trigger a healing response – it doesn’t use the chemicals of conventional medicine.
 While the pills and liquids used in the preparation of a remedy act as carriers for this information, the inhalation of their vapours produces equally good effects.